As a live-music contractor Frank Lamphere came up with the name Rat Pack Jazz to describe his performance content and style.

 "My goal while performing is to entertain, to earn the attention and to create the right musical setting (whether show or background) for those present."

 "I have my own sound and style.
 Sure, my approach to certain elements of singing will undoubtedly have some Frank Sinatra, Dean Martin, and Jack Jones in them, but I have gotten beyond the impersonation phase of my career.
-There is rarely anybody better than the original artist, and I prefer not to attempt that.
+There is never anybody better than the original artist, and I prefer not to attempt that.
 Unless it's for a laugh.
 Laughs are good!”